 Water levels for four wells completed east and west of the pile are shown for comparison in Figures 2.15 to 2.18.
 The eastern wells, MW-T-00-03A (Figure 2.15) and MW-T-00-03B (Figure 2.16), are completed in the shallow sands 12 and 17 feet, respectively, below ground surface.
 The figures for these wells show that the water elevation in shallow completions in native materials can be readily influenced by abnormal weather conditions.
 Wells MW-T-01-03A and MW-T-01-03B are installed west of the pile.
 Their water levels are shown in Figures 2.17 and 2.18, respectively.
 MW-T-01-03A is completed in bedrock to a depth of 20 feet and MW-T-01-03B is completed in clayey silt to a depth of 12 feet.
 These wells show similar water level fluctuations with weather conditions as the two eastern wells.
-However, the water level in MW-T-01-03B shows a hrger differential than MW-T-01-03A because silts and clays hold more water in tension, so a small increase in water content causes a large change in head.
+However, the water level in MW-T-01-03B shows a larger differential than MW-T-01-03A because silts and clays hold more water in tension, so a small increase in water content causes a large change in head.
 The ground surface elevation is 134 feet in the proximity of these two wells.
+Both MW-T-01-03A and MW-T-01-03B were damaged, likely by wildlife, in the summer of 2006.
+Several attempt were made to repair the wells in 2007, but they could not be recovered.
+Therefore, no data were obtained from those wells in 2007.
+KGCMC will make another attempt to repair the wells in 2008 and if unsuccessful, will consider replacing them during a future drilling program.